A helpful guide to catching trains in Auckland as well as expected behaviour and etiquette on our services.

 - As with all public places, please take care with your personal belongings.
 Do not leave bags/luggage unattended.

-- All train stations within the Auckland region are smoke free.
+- All train stations within the Auckland region are smoke free (this includes vaping).

 - View the list of Customer service centres available at stations.